leeandrew135/The-Music-Box/README.md

 ### **Dynamic Visualisation:**

-- The visualizer reacts to the frequency data from the audio, displaying an array of bars representing frequency ranges.
+- The visualiser reacts to the frequency data from the audio, displaying an array of bars representing frequency ranges.

-### **Color Gradient:**
+### **Colour Gradient:**

-- Each bar has a color gradient based on its height and position within its frequency range.
+- Each bar has a colour gradient based on its height and position within its frequency range.

 ### **Responsive Canvas:**